jimlawton/h800/docs/argus/ARGUS_Manual_of_Assembly_Language.md

 ### Test Data Directors

 Test data belonging to a segment may appear anywhere within the input for that segment.
-The _Program test System Manual_ should be consulted for a detailed description of the test data cards which are summarized here.
+The _Program Test System Manual_ should be consulted for a detailed description of the test data cards which are summarized here.

 #### `TESTDATA`